shollynoob/HoloColorExample/README.md

 # HoloColorExample
-The Project is example of how to use the  Color Picker library for Android  as shared by Lars Werkman
+The Project is example of how to use the  Color Picker library(Color Wheel) for Android  as shared by Lars Werkman